carbon-language/carbon-lang/lld/COFF/README.md

   tables directly.
 The other is that it reduces number of relocation entries we have to read, because we won't read relocations for dead-stripped COMDAT sections.
 Large C++ programs tend to consist of lots of COMDAT sections.
-In the existing design, the time to process relocation table is linear to size of input.
+In the old design, the time to process relocation table is linear to size of input.
 In this new model, it's linear to size of output.